scloud19/SECipedia/Linux/Linux Basics/linux_devices.md

       Small Computer System Interface (SCSI) was originally developed as a hardware and protocol standard for communication between devices (such as disks) and computers
         While the SCSI hardware isn't used in modern computers, the SCSI protocol is nearly everywhere due to its adaptability.
           Ex: USB storage devices use the SCSI protocol.
+            Additionally, ther kernel still uses SCSI command at a certain point when communicating to SATA devices.

+    lsscsi
+      Lists the SCSI devices on your system.
+This tool walks the device paths in sysfs.

+      Output:
+        [0:0:0:0] disk ... ... ... /dev/sda
+          The first set of numbers identifies the address of the device on the system.
+The second grouping describes what kind of device it is.
+And the last grouping shows the mapping to /dev/

     Ex: /dev/sda, /dev/sdb are the hard disks /dev/sda1 and /dev/sda2 represent partitions on the /dev/sda disk